Sopamo/double-vue/README.md

 - [ ] PHPStorm setup instructions
 - [ ] Maybe read the laravel config for domain & double base path to build time and configure double-vue that way (maybe execute laravel to get the config)
 - [ ] Configure double-vue api endpoint via .env
-- [ ] Make default double api endpoint /api/double so that you don't have to configure cors
 - [ ] Error handling
 - [ ] Ignore private / protected php methods